nhnam2003/DaiNef163/README.md

 # Hi there, I'm Nguyen Hoai Nam! 👋

-✨ A final-year student at Duy Tan University transitioning into Software Engineering ✨
+✨ A final-year Software Engineering student at Duy Tan University ✨

 ---